mshakeg/awesome-claude-projects/programming/btt-expert/content/3_Implementing_BTT_Tests.md

 ## Best Practices

-1. Ensure each test function corresponds to a branch in the .tree file
+1. Ensure each test function corresponds to a complete path in the .tree file
-2. Use assertions to verify expected outcomes
+2. Use assertions to verify expected outcomes for each branch
-3. Test both happy paths and error cases
+3. Test both happy paths and error cases thoroughly
-4. Leverage VM operations (like vm.expectRevert) for testing error conditions
+4. Leverage VM operations (like vm.expectRevert, vm.warp) for testing complex conditions
 5. Use helper functions to set up complex test scenarios
 6. Maintain consistency between .tree files and test implementations
 7. Regularly review and update tests as the contract evolves
 8. Use empty modifiers to represent all conditions from the .tree file, even if they don't require specific setup
 9. Consider grouping related empty modifiers in a shared abstract contract for reuse across multiple test files
+10. Implement thorough setUp() functions to ensure correct initial state for each test

 Remember to balance thoroughness with maintainability in your test implementations.
-The use of empty modifiers allows for a clear representation of all conditions from the .tree file in your test code, improving readability and alignment with the BTT structure.
+The use of modifiers including empty modifiers allows for a clear representation of all conditions from the .tree file in your test code, improving readability and alignment with the BTT structure.